 6. Display advertising such as inserting Google Adsense banners

-Google Adsense and other display advertising opportunities are one of the easiest ways to get started making an income on your blog.
+Google Adsense and other display advertising opportunities are one of the easiest ways to get started making an income from your site.
 It’s easy because Adsense automates the process of selling, displaying and optimizing the ads for you.
 You place a piece of code and Google delivers text and image ads that are relevant to your audience and your content.

 You don’t need to advertise that you have sponsorship opportunities, you don’t need to find advertisers, you don’t need to negotiate deals and manage payments and invoices.

-You just join Adsense, choose how you want your ad to look like by matching the look and feel of your blog, install a piece of code on your blog and ads will start showing.
+You just join Adsense, choose how you want your ad to look like by matching the look and feel, install a piece of code and ads will start showing.